 Review summary: Canon 1Ds vs Fujifilm X-A10

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Fujifilm X-A10 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image framing and settings control.